 This is a follow up story for Life and Limb Printing.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Adam Tanaka and I own a screen printing and merch company, Life and Limb Printing.
 We specialize in apparel and headwear decoration.